dowlinglab/fffit/README.rst

 ~~~~~~~~~~~~

 Installation is currently only available from source.
 We recommend
-installing the package within a dedicated venv or conda environment:
+installing the package within a dedicated venv or conda environment.
+Here we demonstrate with a venv environment:

 .. code-block:: bash